wg-osr/walkerga.github.io/class/fi_cacus.md

 ## Body Oil
 You can take 10 minutes to produce enough oil to cover one human-sized creature or object, or a 10' square surface.
 This oil is highly slippery, highly flammable, and dries up in 1 hour.

-If lit, it burns out in 10 minutes, inflicting 1D6 intiatial damage and 1 damage per turn until extiguished.
+If lit, it burns out in 10 minutes, inflicting 1D6 initial damage and 1 damage per turn until extiguished.

 You can use this ability once per day per Bodybuilder template you have.
 ## Oiled Up I